GoIncremental/gi-commerce/README.md

 - Client side components: `bower install gi-commerce`

 ##Release Notes

+v0.5.16
+- Cart is now mobile responsive on xs screens.
+- Order Summary now displays correctly on xs and sm screens.

 v0.5.15
 - triggers 'giCart:accountRequired' event on $rootScope with account info details when new account is required.
 Consuming applications should respond to this event by creating an account.